 Yes.
-At this time, Apple allows up to 8 Cards on a device.
+At this time, Apple allows up to eight cards on a device.

-Yes, you can add your Card on up to 10 devices.
-Please note that your Card must be added to each device separately.
+Yes, you can add your card on up to ten devices.
+Please note that your card must be added to each device separately.

 How can I add my First Republic Bank card to Apple Pay?

 To add a First Republic Bank card on a supported iPhone or iPad, go to “Settings,” open “Wallet & Apple Pay,” and select “Add Credit or Debit Card.”

 How will Apple Pay transactions appear on my First Republic Bank statement?